prometheusresearch/baseline-codebase/src/rex.urlmap/README.rst

         include: rex.study:/urlmap.yaml

-        include: ::/urlmap/study_extra.yaml

     In the first example, URL mapping configuration is loaded from files ``./static/urlmap/study.yaml`` and ``./static/urlmap/individual.yaml`` from
     the same package.

     In the second example, additional configuration is loaded from file ``./static/urlmap.yaml`` from package ``rex.study``.

-    In the last example, ``rex.urlmap`` will search all packages for a file called ``/urlmap/study_extra.yaml``, the first file found will be loaded.

 `context`
     Variables to pass to all templates defined in this file.